cds-snc/digital-canada-ca/content/en/blog/posts/writing-without-excluding:-inclusivity-in-the-french-language.md

-<h2 id="h-cds-s-solution-a-lot-of-epicene-writing-and-some-interpuncts"><strong>CDS’s solution: A lot of epicene writing and some interpuncts</strong></h2>
+<h2 class="wp-block-heading" id="h-cds-s-solution-a-lot-of-epicene-writing-and-some-interpuncts"><strong>CDS’s solution: A lot of epicene writing and some interpuncts</strong></h2>